-The American Psychological Association also notes that women are about twice as likely as men to develop PTSD, and that they often wait longer to seek help managing their symptoms.
+There may be gender differences in PTSD development as well; research shows that women are twice as likely as men to develop PTSD, and often wait longer to seek help managing their symptoms.

 Anyone who has experienced a traumatic event may develop PTSD.
-Examples include – but are far from limited to – first responders, veterans, individuals who have gone through physical or sexual assault or abuse, and women who have experienced a traumatic childbirth.
+Examples include – but are far from limited to:

 Causes of PTSD